Bonita Springs Vacation

 dining, options include Angelina's Ristorante for Italian, Roy's Restaurant for

 Hawaiin fusion cuisine and Chops City Grill steakhouse.
 Some national favorites

-Kitchen.
-For watching sports while you dine, check out Duffy's and Beef
+include Outback, Carraba's and Bonefish Grill.
+For watching sports while you dine, check out

 Beach Road.
-Best bets for breakfast - First Watch, Skillets and Old 41.
+Best bets for breakfast - Bonita Brunch, Skillets and Old 41

 Coconut Jack's is waterfront (on the bay), offering a great menu and a unique